VanshikaGurbani/Multi-BIONER/README.md

 ### 2.2.
 Preprocessing Steps
 - Data followed the IOBES format for entity labeling.
-- We used a custom script to align labels with tokens produced by BioBERT’s word-piece tokenizer.
+- We used a custom script to align labels with tokens produced by BioBERT’s WordPiece tokenizer.

 ### 2.3.
 Data Notes
 - All datasets were heavily **imbalanced**, with a majority of tokens labeled as 'O'.